-Whereas: The U. S. Department of Education requires that Rutgers keep records for students receiving federal financial aid that substantiate students' participatory attendance in the classes for which they are registered
+Whereas: The U. S. Department of Education requires that Rutgers keep records for students receiving federal financial aid that substantiate students' academic participation in the classes for which they are registered

-And Whereas: Failure to document student attendance in any class during the period of enrollment for which the financial aid was intended could result in loss of University federal funding and/or substantial fines,
+And Whereas: Failure to document student participation in any course during the period of enrollment for which the financial aid was intended could result in loss of University federal funding and/or substantial fines,